muenzaniso/biblegateway-votd/readme.txt

 Tested up to: 3.3.1
 Stable tag: 2.3

-Adds BibleGateway.com's verse of the day as a sidebar widget, or on page or post.
+Adds BibleGateway.com's verse of the day as a sidebar widget, or on a page or post.

 == Description ==

-Adds [BibleGateway.com](http://www.biblegateway.com/)'s verse of the day as a sidebar widget or inside a page or post using a the shortcode `[biblevotd]`.
+Adds [BibleGateway.com](http://www.biblegateway.com/)'s verse of the day as a sidebar widget, or inside a page or post using the shortcode `[biblevotd]`.
 Different Bible translations can be selected from the widget's page or as options in the shortcode.

 The plugin defaults to using the NIV translation.
 You can specify other translations in the widget settings or with the "version" option in the shortcode.
 For example, to use the KJV in a page or post, write:

 `[bible-votd version="KJV"]`

-Please note the usage for the shortcode has changed.
-In previous versions the shortcode was `[bible-votd]` and now it is `[biblevotd]`.
-Additionally, specifying a version used to be done with the `ver` option and is now done with the `version` option.
+Version 3.0 of this plugin is a complete rewrite.
+It leverages several new methods for retrieving the verse to prevent any delays when visitors load your site.
+The plugin will attempt to retrieve and cache the verse once daily.
+If it is available it will directly serve the cache.
+If it is not, it will fallback to using the jQuery JavaScript library.
+This allows the JavaScript code necessary to insert the verse to not execute until the entire page on your site has finished loading (allowing your site load uninterrupted, regardless of any delays from BibleGateway.com).

+Because of the unique nature of this plugin, you can insert multiple verses of the day (in different translations) across your web site.
+Something the code BibleGateway.com provides cannot do!

 == Installation ==

 1. Upload the `biblegateway-votd` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin in the 'Plugins' page in WordPress.
+3. Optionally set your defaults from the settings page.
-3. Add the Bible VOTD widget to your sidebar.
+4. Add the Bible VOTD widget to your sidebar.
 Or,
-4. Type `[bible-votd]` in the page or post content where you want the verse to appear.
+5. Type `[bible-votd]` in the page or post content where you want the verse to appear.

 == Frequently Asked Questions ==